Guide to Balancing Speed and Control in DevOps

 fluentd 1 1 1 1 1 log-collection-enabled=true 13s

-This time you can see that a node selector is applied to the DaemonSet.
-The DaemonSet’s desired, current, and available Pod counts show one, because only one of your has Nodes been assigned the label that matches the selector.
+This time, you can see that a node selector is applied to the DaemonSet.
+The DaemonSet’s desired, current, and available Pod counts show one because only one of your nodes has been assigned the label that matches the selector.

 Viewing the Pod list will confirm that the Pod is running on the labelled Node—minikube-m02, in our example: